ycrc/PIL/_episodes/02-filedir.md

 information on how to use the commands or programs.

 For more information on how to use `ls` we can type `man ls`.
-`man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.
+`man` is the Linux "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.